stuartellis/sve-personal-website/content/articles/just-task-runner.md

 These methods also enable you to either add a copy of _just_ to a specific project, or install _just_ into a user account so that it is available for all of your work.
 If you install a copy of _just_ into a user account you can [integrate it with your shell](#integrating-just-with-your-shell).

 > Consider using the [Python](#installing-just-with-python-tools) or Rust tools to install _just_.
-The Python and Rust packages contain a copy of the _just_ executable.
+The Python and Rust packages contain a copy of the _just_ executable, and can be distributed from private package repositories.
 Other tools may download files from GitHub.

 You can also install _just_ with [operating system packages](#installing-just-with-operating-system-packages).
 These packages may provide older versions of _just_.